Ghost in the Shell (1995)

 Kusanagi: “We do have the right to resign if we choose.
 Provided we give back our cyborg shells and the memories they hold.
 Just as there are many parts needed to make a human a human, there’s a remarkable number of things needed to make an individual what they are.
 A face to distinguish yourself from others.
 A voice you aren’t aware of yourself.
 The hands you see when you awaken.
 The memories of childhood, the feelings of the future.
 That’s not all.
 There’s the expanse of the data-net my cyber brain can access.
 All of that goes into making me what I am, giving rise to a consciousness that I call me.
 And simultaneously confining me within set limits.”

-Finally, the resolution of this film grants Kusanagi a transcendence that wouldn’t be possible without her Cyborg-ness.
+Finally, the resolution of this film grants Kusanagi a Transcendence that wouldn’t be possible without her Cyborg-ness.

 5. The larger franchise

 The TV series, “Ghost in the Shell: Stand Alone Complex” (first aired 2005) was Directed by Kenji Kamiyama.
 Though set later, 2030, the over-all feel is that it is a prequel.
-Significant differences include Kusanagi and Batou being more concerned about preserving their human identities, going as far as to eat food and working out on gym equipment, neither of which are necessary for their Cyborg bodies.
+Significant differences include Kusanagi and Batou being more concerned about preserving their Human Identities, going as far as to eat food and working out on gym equipment, neither of which are necessary for their Cyborg bodies.

 The over-all tone is somewhat less Dystopian, but the plot is more so, focused on Political corruption, the phoniness of Japan’s Democratic Institutions and the exploitation and abuse of Immigrant Refugees.
-Explicit parallels are drawn between this new Japan, an economic powerhouse because it had managed to avoid involvement both WWIII and WWIV, and the rise of Japanese Fascism in the 1930s.
+Explicit parallels are drawn between this new Japan, an Economic Powerhouse because it had managed to avoid involvement both WWIII and WWIV, and the rise of Japanese Fascism in the 1930s.
+Though the stories are more about the external world, a great deal more time is spent in Cyberspace.
+One of the series Villains, is Hideo Kuze, is a Terrorist on a quest to Spiritually redeem himself and has a more-than-passing similarity to this film’s Puppet Master.
+Another important Villain is the American Empire.
+We get significant back-story on Kusanagi.

 The original film twice references 1 Corinthians 13 but, notably, only two lines: